-I’m working on one more pullover pattern before shawl knitting takes over.
+I’m working on one more pullover pattern (Family Crew Neck) before shawl knitting takes over.
 Summer seems to be more suited to shawls and I understand, snow withstanding, that summer is really on its way.

 I have devised several construction systems over my years designing Cabin Fever patterns.
 These were based on formulas which were then decorated with stitch patterns.

 Now I want to present them to you as basic patterns so that you can do the decorating part.
 I know you can do this.
 You’ve been knitting for some time so you know a couple stitch patterns that you love.
 These basic patterns are an ideal place to let them loose on the front, back or sleeves.